 Being comfortable in your skin is not always easy, especially in a society with standards of beauty that may be different from your own.
 But accepting who you are, in whatever size, form and color you come, is an important first step in embracing all aspects of yourself, warts and all.

 This doesn’t mean depriving yourself of things that you think will make you feel better about your appearance.
 There is still lingering stigma about getting wrinkle reduction and related cosmetic treatments because it’s often associated with vanity.
 But that can’t be further from the truth.

-If you feel that getting a Botox injection to erase your ‘angry 11’ and an injection of dermal fillers around your smile lines will make you look less grumpy, and looking more relaxed makes you feel good about yourself, allow yourself to enjoy things that bring you pleasure.
+If you feel that getting a Botulinum Toxin (or more commonly known as Botox) injection to erase your ‘angry 11’ and an injection of dermal fillers around your smile lines will make you look less grumpy, and looking more relaxed makes you feel good about yourself, allow yourself to enjoy things that bring you pleasure.